nextcryptodeal/abhinavcrypto/README.md

-This is day 6 of commit on base base will be migrating away from the op stack into its own infrastructure stack.
+This is day 6 of commit on base base will be migrating away from the op stack into its own infrastructure stack. this also means that the $BASE token is closer than ever. here's a list of things you need to do position for the airdrop: